JamesHWade/gpttools/README.md

 [![Lifecycle:
 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 [![R-CMD-check](https://github.com/JamesHWade/gpttools/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/JamesHWade/gpttools/actions/workflows/R-CMD-check.yaml)

 <!-- badges: end -->

-The goal of gpttools is extend gptstudio for R package developers to easily incorporate use of large language models (LLMs) into their project workflows.
+The goal of gpttools is to extend gptstudio for R package developers to more easily incorporate use of large language models (LLMs) into their project workflows.
 These models appear to be a step change in our use of text for knowledge work, but you should carefully consider ethical implications of using these models.
 Ethics of LLMs (also called